popgendad/libpbwt/README.md

    "Region identifer string", char * strlen(pbwt::reg[i]), pbwt::reg[i]
 ```

-And then the chromosome, genetic map position and RSID of each site:
+And then the chromosome/scaffold, genetic map position and RSID of each site:

 ```
 foreach j in pbwt::nsite